top of page

 Absorption coefficient α

-In a material with internal absorption (absorption coefficient α ), the amount of light is attenuated by a factor of exp(-αt) as it propagates from an arbitrary position x in the material to a position a distance t away.
+In a material with internal absorption (absorption coefficient α ), the intensity of light is attenuated by a factor of exp(-αt) as it propagates from an arbitrary position x in the material to a position a distance t away.

 材料の透過率測定より吸収係数を算出する方法_026.png